Detecting Planted Partition in Sparse Multi-Layer Networks: Proof of Theorem

 Once again let us first consider the case when $\ell=0$.
 We shall show that as $n \rightarrow \infty$,

 This, as was under $\bm{H}_{0}$, will imply the Poisson convergence.
 Recalling notations from \eqref{eq:rewrite-Y-1} we have,

-Let $\rho_j$ be the number of type $\bm{A}_j$ wedge such that the two variable nodes on its either sides have different community labels.
-Let us observe that, since the subgraph is a cycle, $\rho_1+\cdots+\rho_m$ is even.
-By the argument of Lemma 3.3 of \cite{mns14},
+Let $\rho_j$ be the number of type $\bm{A}_j$ wedge such that the two variable nodes on either side have different community labels.
+Let us observe that since the subgraph is a cycle, $\rho_1+\cdots+\rho_m$ is even.
+By the argument of Lemma 3.3 of \cite{mnsf},